 The main elements of self-assessment in the UK include:

-Registration: Individuals who are required to complete a self-assessment tax return must first register with HMRC by obtaining a Unique Taxpayer Reference (UTR) number.
+Registration: Individuals who are required to complete a self-assessment tax return must first register with HMRC, who will then issue a Unique Taxpayer Reference (UTR) number.

 Completing the tax return: The self-assessment tax return is used to report income, expenses, and other financial information for the tax year.
 This includes details such as employment income, self-employment income, rental income, capital gains, and other relevant transactions.